 An incredibly rich variety of aromas.
-The wines included in the Coteaux du Layon protected designation of origin are exceptional sweet wines made from the chenin or pineau de Loire varietals.
+The wines included in the Coteaux du Layon protected destination of origin are exceptional sweet wines made from the chenin or pineau de Loire varietals.

 What you need to know